hyprwm/hyprland-wiki/content/FAQ/_index.md

 ### My \[program name\] is freezing

 Make sure you have a notification daemon running, for example `dunst`.
-Autostart it with the `exec-once` keyword.
+You can autostart them in the config.

 ### Waybar workspaces no worky???